bcarpent/CS513_PA1/README.md

 Code that does not compile is graded harshly; if you want partial credits, *make sure your file compiles!*

-Remember that, in addition to your C client/server pair, you should submit another client/server in **either** Python or Go, but not both!
-If you submit both pairs we will only grade your Python files (arbitrary choice).
-Do not expect us to grade both and select the greater of the two grades.
-Furthermore, you may NOT submit just a client in Python and a server in Go, or the other way around.
-Your second client/server pair must be in the same language.
+You may NOT submit just a client in Python and a server in Go, or the other way around.
+Your client/server pair must be in the same language.